rkitover/windows-dev-guide/README.md

 .
 Executing an external command is also an expression, that returns string objects for the lines outputted, which gives you essentially the same thing as POSIX command substitution.

+The `@( ... )` syntax works identically to the `$( ... )` syntax to
+evaluate expressions, however, it cannot be used in a string by itself and will always result in an array even for one value.

 When not inside a string, you can simply use parenthesis, and when assigning to variables you need nothing at all, for example: